KjetilIN/Renewable-Energy-REST-API/readme.md

 The time writing this, the test coverage lies around 70% of the lines in the tested packages.
 However, some packages are not tested yet.
 For example, we could have implemented another test for a stubbed countryAPI.
 However, we didn't meet the time requirement to implement this.
-On the other hand the main functionality of all packages is tested in varying degrees.
+On the other hand the main functionality of all packages is tested in varying degrees, and the other functionality is indirectly tested as well.

 ## Other
 * Use a middleware to set the content-type header for all response.